 In Vietnam, dense foliage gave cover to the enemy, putting American lives at risk.
 To clear foliage—and destroy enemy food crops—the U.S. adopted a tactic that put even more lives at risk: it sprayed millions of gallons of defoliants.
 The best-known was Agent Orange.
 This compound was contaminated with dioxin, one of the most toxic substances on earth.

-Over the years, the VA has developed a list of severe medical conditions linked to exposure to Agent Orange.
-If you’re at least 10-percent disabled by any of these conditions, special rules make it very likely that your claim for VA disability compensation will be approved, as long as there’s evidence showing that you literally set foot in Vietnam between January 9, 1962, and May 7, 1975.
+Over the years, the VA has developed a list of medical conditions linked to exposure to Agent Orange.
+If you’re disabled by any of these conditions, special rules make it very likely that your claim for VA service-connected disability compensation will be approved, as long as there’s evidence showing that you served in a location where the VA presumes that you would have been exposed to Agent Orange.

 - AL Amyloidosis, also known as primary amyloidosis

 - Chloracne or similar acneform disease (Under the VA’s rating schedule, this condition must have been at least 10% disabling within 1 year of herbicide exposure.)

 - Chronic B-cell leukemias, such as hairy-cell leukemia and chronic lymphocytic leukemia

 - Type 2 diabetes mellitus, also known as adult-onset diabetes

 - Peripheral neuropathy, early on-set (Under the VA’s rating schedule, this condition must have been at least 10% disabling within 1 year of herbicide exposure.)